christophe0606/FixedPointLean/docbuild/src/cic.md

 * If  proposition `A` is true and `B` is true then `A ∧ B` is true.
 Let's call this rule `And.intro`.
 * If `A ∧ B` is true then we can either deduce `A` using the rule `And.left` or we can deduce `B` with `And.right`.
 Both rule eliminate `∧`

-How can we prove:
+How can we prove ?

 \\[
 A ∧ B ∧ A → A
 \\]

-Using the rule, if the starting proposition is `p`, we can write:
+Using the elimination rules, if the initial proposition is `p`, we can write:

 \\[
 And.right(And.right(p))